audiodude/abcmidi/doc/readme.txt

   -X n renumber the all X: fields as n, n+1, ..
   -usekey sf Use key signature sf (flats/sharps)
   -OCC old chord convention (eg. +CE+)
+  -noplus use !...! instead of +...+ for instructions

 A simple abc checker/re-formatter/transposer.
 If the -n option is selected, error checking is turned off.